 Carnegie Mellon's ChemCollective is a collection of virtual labs, scenario-based learning activities, tutorials, and concept tests.
 Teachers can use our content for pre-labs, for alternatives to textbook homework, and for in-class activities for individuals or teams.
 Students can review and learn chemistry concepts using our virtual labs, simulations, and tutorials.

 CCCOER is a growing consortium of community and technical colleges committed to expanding access to education and increasing student success through adoption of open educational policy, practices, and resources.

 The Concord Consortium focuses on discovering, developing and disseminating innovative technology for a new generation of STEM-literate learners, workers and citizens.
 Site includes interactive simulations, cutting-edge sensors, innovative assessments and technology-based curricula.

 The Encyclopedia of Life brings together information about all life on Earth—one web page for each species (>1.9 million species pages).
 Included are text, images, video, sounds, maps, classifications, etc., all freely available online.

 Well-known source of high quality, freely accessbile practice exercises and instructional videos.
 Subject coverage includes math, science, computer programming, history, art history, economics, and more.

 WeBWorK is an open-source online homework system for math and science courses.
-WeBWorK is supported by the MAA and the NSF and comes with a National Problem Library (NPL) of over 20,000 homework problems.
+WeBWorK is supported by the Mathematical Association of America and the National Science Foundation and comes with a National Problem Library (NPL) of over 20,000 homework problems.
 Problems in the NPL target most lower division undergraduate math courses and some advanced courses.
 Supported courses include college algebra, discrete mathematics, probability and statistics, single and multivariable calculus, differential equations, linear algebra and complex analysis.
-WebWork is open source and able to be set up for free on an institution's server, or can be hosted by MAA for a small fee
+WebWork is open source and able to be set up for free on an institution's server, or can be hosted by MAA for a small fee.